stem-teacher/edu-prompts/EDST8610/chem/ai-prompts/resource-generation/main-resource-build.md

 ## 2. Lesson Sequence Overview and Rationale (Narrative)

-*(This section provides the rationale from the LaTeX fragment above in a more narrative format if needed elsewhere.)*

 This three-lesson sequence is designed to be integrated within the NSW HSC Chemistry Module 7: Organic Chemistry, specifically targeting the understanding of functional group interconversions and the culminating skill of designing and representing multi-step syntheses (CHM\_M7\_SYNTH\_N1).